slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 ```

 ## A Reverse TCP shellcode generator
-Now for the next part of the assignment we have to modify the shellcode so as to make it's C2 IP address and port number configurable.
+Now for the next part of the assignment, we have to modify the shellcode so as to make its C2 IP address and port number configurable.

 I have also taken the liberty to create a shellcode generator where the C2 IP and the Port are fed in and it spits out the shellcode in hex string and byte string format.
 What's more?
 It also generates the ELF payload just in case we need that and it also looks cool ;)